AdobeDocs/platform-learn.en/help/data-collection/edge/generate-first-party-device-ids.md

 ## Generate a UUIDv4

-PHP does not have a native library for UUID generation, so these code examples will be more extensive than what would likely be required if another programming language was used.
+PHP does not have a native library for UUID generation, so these code examples are more extensive than what would likely be required if another programming language was used.
 PHP was chosen for this example because it is a widely supported server-side language.

-When the following function is called, it will generate a random UUID version-4:
+When the following function is called, it generates a random UUID version-4:

 ```
 <?php